arshinalbab/docs/docs/libraries/react/2_introduction.md

 ---
 title: Introduction
-description: "How the snoopForms React Lib works"
+description: "How snoopReact works"
 hide_table_of_contents: true
 ---

 # Introduction

-snoopForm’s inputs work like HTML inputs - with lots of useful form features backed in.
+snoopReact’s inputs work like HTML inputs - with lots of useful form features backed in.
 Much like how HTML’s `<input>` tag works with types (i.e., `type="text"` or `type="checkbox"`), the `<snoopForm>` tag does the same.
 Instead of having to deal with `<textarea>` or `<select>`, all types of input you expect from a form tool are covered with the `<snoopForm>` tag.
 This approach makes building and maintaining forms easy, fast and reliable.

 > This approach to form building is inspired by **FromKit's innovative framework** for building forms.
 [Read an introduction to it here,](https://dev.to/justinschroeder/introducing-formkit-a-vue-3-form-building-framework-53ji) it's definitely worth your time 🤓